The Simple Self Care Lifestyle with mo

 I use Jacobsen Sea Salt and Saltwerk Sea Salt

-The Specific Salts I Use From Each and Why
+The Specific Salts I Use From Each & Why

 Why?

-They now have the lead and plastics info on their blog/facts page .
+They now have the lead and plastics info on their Questions/facts page.

 Direct quote from their facts page for you: